Stay Tuned: Muskoka Music Festival’s Back for 2023

 Bayview Wildwood is one of Ontario’s top family resorts (Photo courtesy Bayview Wildwood)

 A 20-minute drive south of Gravenhurst Opera House in Severn Bridge, Bayview Wildwood Resort is one of the most popular family resorts in Ontario.
 Set overlooking Sparrow Lake, Bayview Wildwood features a mix of rooms, suites, and even stand-alone cottages for guests to enjoy.
-Amenities include an on-site waterfront restaurant, a beach, swimming pool, as well as boat and ATV rentals.
-Organized kids programs are also available.
+Amenities include an on-site waterfront restaurant, a beach, a swimming pool, as well as boat and ATV rentals.
+Organized kid’s programs are also available.

 Reviews, Rates, & ReservationsBayview Wildwood